Clear Sky Chart: History

-In 2020, Danko added Norwegian/European forecast (ECMWF) informaton to some charts.
+In 2020, Danko added Norwegian/European forecast (ECMWF) information to some charts.
 Research continues as to which forecast is more reliable.

 Name change

 On February 29, 2008 Danko changed the name of the CSCs to "clear sky charts" to avoid any possibility of legal action on the part of Skyclock company of Michigan who owns a USA registered trademark on the name "SKYCLOCK".
 Danko's attorney opined that he was not infringing Skyclock Company's trademark, but also advised that changing the name was the "least painful" and least "expensive" solution.

 However, there continue to be references to the old name on web sites not controlled by the domain cleardarksky.com.

 Alternative Services

 Alternative services include 7timer (based on NOAA data) and Astrospheric (based on CMC data).

 Recognition

 Rahill and Danko have received awards from meteorological and astronomical organizations: